 Before joining CAPD, Dr. Stephens was Senior Survey Researcher at Mathematica Policy Research, where he specialized in evaluation design, methodology, and survey techniques.
 Dr. Stephens' resume may be found here.

 Stephanie Leiderman, Project Director, has been with CAPD for seven years.
 She is an evaluator and researcher with a particular interest in gender, race/ethnicity and global equity and development.
 She has a background in both research and in the history and economics of craft as a development strategy, particularly for women in the Global South.
-She is a current Master’s student in Clark University International Development and Social Change program.
-She also specializes in data visualization, qualitative research in the areas of racial equity, systems change, leadership development, and evaluation.
+She is a current Master’s student in Clark University International Development and Social Change program, with a concentration in Monitoring and Evaluation.
+She also specializes in data visualization, and qualitative research in the areas of racial equity, systems change, leadership development, and evaluation.

 She is co-investigator on CAPD’s Thriving Rural Communities Initiative evaluation (1.0 and 2.0) and the Thriving Hispanic/Latino Communities Initiative 1.0, and is taking the lead on the next phase of that evaluation (Thriving Hispanic/Latino Communities 2.0).
 She is a member of the development partnership for Transforming White Privilege: A 21st Century Leadership Capacity.
 Prior to joining CAPD several years ago, she taught English for 15 months in Beijing, China and apprenticed with a family of jewelers in Dhrangadra, Gujarat, India.
 She was awarded a B.A.
 Magna Cum Laude from the University of North Carolina, Asheville, and also holds an Associates Degree from the Haywood Community College’s Professional Crafts program, in metalwork.
 In addition to her fulltime work at CAPD, she works as a fiber artist and jeweler.
 Her thesis on the Folk School Movement in North Carolina may be found here.
 In addition to her full time work at CAPD, she works as a fiber artist and jeweler.
 Ms. Leiderman's resume may be found here.